hilmanski/onebitedev-hugo-old/content/posts/debug-javascript-in-iphone-device.md

 So it's important for us to learn how to debug our website in an iPhone

-## How to debug using Web Inspector
+## How to debug website on iPhone using Web Inspector

 Connect your iPhone/iPad to computer
 Go to setting on iPhone/iPad